jodyphelan/tb-profiler-webdriver/README.md

 # tb-profiler-webdriver

 This repository hosts a lightweight python library to enable submission of data and retrieval of results from a tb-profiler webserver.
 The library is currently only operational with the develpment version of `tb-profiler-webserver`.
-You can find test it out with http://bioinformatics.lshtm.ac.uk.
+You can find test it out with http://bioinformatics.lshtm.ac.uk as a host.

 ## Installation